MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/arena/live-arena-title-integration.md

 If no results are reported by the time of the **arbitrationTimeout**, the participants of the match all receive a loss.
 Xbox Arena also waits up until the **arbitrationTimeout** for all active members to report results before beginning arbitration.

-This time-out acts as a backstop in case something goes wrong and a result doesn’t get reported for a player.
+This time-out acts as a backstop in case something goes wrong and a result doesn't get reported for a player.
 Rather than stalling the entire tournament, this time-out puts an upper bound on the amount of time that the tournament will wait.
-For that reason, it shouldn’t be set too high, because it determines the maximum length of each tournament round.
+For that reason, it shouldn't be set too high, because it determines the maximum length of each tournament round.

 #### Name